andrewrlee/vendor-specific-media-type-validation/README.md

 ```

-Is processed into an internal canonical representation like:
+Is processed by our backend system into an internal canonical representation like:

 ```json
 {